DMVis/DMVis/documentation/components/label.md

 - Type: `string`
 - Default: `#fe7215`

-Color of the rectangle behind the label
+Color of the rectangle behind the label.

 ## opacity

-- Type: `string`
+- Type: `number | string`
 - Default: `1`

-Opacity of the label
+Opacity of the label.

 ## originX

 - Type: `OriginX`
 - Default: `OriginX.Middle`

-Horizontal origin of the label
+Horizontal origin of the label.
-Possible values: `OriginX.Left`, `OriginX.Middle`, `OriginX.Right`
+Possible values: `OriginX.Left`, `OriginX.Middle`, `OriginX.Right`.
+Which value is useful depends on your positioning logic.

 ## originY

 - Type: `OriginY`
 - Default: `OriginY.Middle`

-Vertical origin of the label
+Vertical origin of the label.
-Possible values: `OriginY.Top`, `OriginY.Middle`, `OriginY.Bottom`
+Possible values: `OriginY.Top`, `OriginY.Middle`, `OriginY.Bottom`.
+Which value is useful depends on your positioning logic.

 ## rotationDegrees

 - Type: `number`
 - Default: `0`

-Rotation of the label in degrees
+Rotation of the label in degrees.

 ## radiusX

-- Type: `number`
+- Type: `number | string`
 - Default: `0`

-Horizontal corner radius of the rectangle behind the label
+Horizontal corner radius of the bar as a number in range [0..1] or a percentage string formatted as '{number}%'.

 ## radiusY

-- Type: `number`
+- Type: `number | string`
 - Default: `0`

-Vertical corner radius of the rectangle behind the label
+Vertical corner radius of the bar as a number in range [0..1] or a percentage string formatted as '{number}%'.

 ## padding

 - Type: `number`
 - Default: `20`

-Padding around the text in the label
+Padding around the text in the label.

 ## textColor

 - Type: `string`
 - Default: `black`

-Color of the text in the label
+Color of the text in the label.

 ## fontSize

 - Type: `string`
 - Default: `12px`

-Font size of the text in the label
+Font size of the text in the label.

 ## fontWeight

 - Type: `string`
 - Default: `normal`

-Font weight of the text in the label
+Font weight of the text in the label.

 ## fontFamily

 - Type: `string`
 - Default: `Arial`

-Font family of the text in the label
+Font family of the text in the label.

 ## hasBackground

 - Type: `bool`
 - Default: `true`

-Whether the label has a background or not
+Whether the label has a background or not.

 # Example usage